At a glance

 Location: Technische Hochschule Mittelhessen (THM)

-“I already know the THM from school!”
-If the prospective students can say that, they may have experimented at some point in middle school in the THM mobile laboratory that stopped at their school.
-Or were directly on campus with their class.
-The goals of this new project are to get students excited about subjects such as computer science, mathematics, natural sciences and technology, to break down fears and prejudices and to show them the option of studying at THM in good time.
-Because promoting young talent can never start early enough.
-As part of the MINT research laboratory, THM is expanding its opportunities for research-based learning for schoolgirls and establishing them sustainably.
+"I already know THM from school!"
+If prospective students can say that, they may have experimented in THM's mobile lab, which visited their school during middle school.
+Or perhaps they visited the campus directly with their class.
+Inspiring female students for subjects like computer science, mathematics, natural sciences, and technology, reducing any apprehension or prejudice they may have, and showing them the option of studying at THM early on – these are the goals of this new project.
+Because fostering young talent can never start too early.
+Within the framework of the STEM research lab, THM is expanding its opportunities for inquiry-based learning for female students and establishing these opportunities for long-term success.

-As part of the project, the THM laboratories are checked for their suitability for use for middle school student projects (grades 5-10) and teaching and learning concepts are developed in collaboration with the departments.
-Based on a needs analysis, suitable offers are created for the schools in the region.
-In close cooperation with the existing makerspaces in Giessen and Friedberg, their offerings will be opened up and expanded to suit specific target groups.
+As part of the project, the THM laboratories are being assessed for their suitability for student projects in middle school (grades 5-10), and teaching and learning concepts are being developed in collaboration with the relevant departments.
+Based on a needs analysis, appropriate programs are being created for schools in the region.
+In close cooperation with the existing makerspaces in Gießen and Friedberg, their programs will be opened up and expanded to meet the specific needs of the target groups.

-A special focus is on addressing girls.
-Because of stereotypical role models that are conveyed in the media, toys and, last but not least, in the family, many schoolgirls believe that they will be less successful in mathematical and technical areas and - even with the same achievements - rate their MINT skills lower than boys .
-The project is intended to help promote their interest in scientific and technical topics as well as confidence in their own abilities - and to specifically inspire students for MINT disciplines (e.g. through special MINT groups for girls, the use of "role models") imagery etc.).
+A particular focus is placed on reaching girls.
+Because of stereotypical role models conveyed in the media, toys, and, not least, within the family, many female students believe they will be less successful in mathematics and technology and, even when their performance is equal, underestimate their STEM abilities compared to boys.
+The project aims to foster their interest in scientific and technical subjects and their confidence in their own abilities – and to specifically inspire female students to pursue STEM disciplines (for example, through special STEM clubs for girls, the use of role models, and deliberate use of visual language).

-The students in the MINT research laboratory are accompanied by didactically trained student tutors from THM - who learn to impart knowledge and expand their skills.
+The pupils in the STEM research laboratory are accompanied by didactically trained student tutors from THM – who thereby learn to impart knowledge and expand their skills.

 Jens Schumacher , Technische Hochschule Mittelhessen